jwatte/2021-12-20-madhu-kumar/README.md

 writing normal, working, code, for a normal, working input -- there are no "tricks" or "gotchas," and the problem is not intended to require any special deep insight or "a-ha!" moment.
-Just solve the problem as you would solve a general programming problem for yourself.
+Just solve the problem as you would solve a general programming problem for yourself, given the time constraints.
+If there are questions or ambiguities, document your question and what you chose the answer to be, and keep going.

 Input File Format
 -----------------